 No, it is not today.
 It was the past.
 American Sign Language is recognized throughout the United States.

-27) How are you helping other deaf people manage their life better?
+27) How are you helping other deaf people manage their lives better?
 In terms of work and social life?

 Both, Rob and I have worked for Rochester Refugee Resettlement Services.
 I have advocated for Deaf Refugees to manage their lives and to learn independence skills.
 We are also in the process of creating the Global Deaf Refugee Alliance.
 Additionally, we also arrange hikes and cookouts for deaf refugees.
 We can be contacted at the email address, refugeetouch@gmail.com